digital-asset/docs.daml.com/docs/2.6.0/docs/deploy-daml/infrastructure-architecture/ha-and-scaling/understanding-ha.rst

 The general formula is:

-    :math:`availability = uptime / (uptime + downtime)`.
+    :math:`availability = uptime / (uptime + downtime)`

 This formula calculates how many minutes of downtime are allowed in a given period.
 For example, a system with an availability target of 99.99% can be down for up to 52.56 minutes in an entire year and stay within its availability level.

-The table below provides the estimated downtime for a number of given availability levels.
+The table below shows estimated downtimes for a number of given availability levels.

 .. list-table:: Availablility calculator table
    :widths: 14 14 14 14 14 14 16